Best Espresso Grinders Under $500 (2026)

 8.9/10

-Burrs: 48mm Conical Steel
+Burrs: 48mm Conical Steel (titanium-coated)

-Retention: ~0g
+Retention: 0g

-• ✓ Zero retention
+• ✓ Zero retention design ensures every ground enters the portafilter

-• ✓ Silent operation
+• ✓ Silent manual operation produces no motor noise

-• ✗ Manual grinding requires effort (45-60 seconds)
+• ✗ Manual grinding requires 45-55 seconds of physical effort per dose

-• ✗ Learning curve for technique
+• ✗ Learning curve required for optimal grinding technique

-Budget Breakdown Guide
+Espresso Grinder Budget Breakdown 2026

-Under $150
+Under $150 (Entry-Level Espresso Grinders)

 • • 1Zpresso JX-Pro ($159)